nitzzzu/alexa-local-skills/README.md

 # Alexa local skills

+This is a collection of alexa self hosted skills:

-This makes your Echo play music from your local Subsonic/Airsonic server.
+- subsonic skill: makes your Echo play music from your local Subsonic/Airsonic server.
+- remote skill: user Broadlink RM PRO remote to control your IR devices (TV..)

 To make it work you need the following:

 - Server with NodeJs 8+ installed and [Airsonic](https://github.com/airsonic/airsonic/releases)